 As a part of your promotional strategy, try printing business cards and flyers that advertise your handmade products.

-You may require paying for a booth in advance, but even if you don’t sell many items at the market it offers you to stand a chance to display your products and hand out business cards or fliers.
+The booth cost may need to be paid in advance, but even if you don’t sell many goods at the market, it allows you to advertise your business and distribute flyers or business cards.

 -Write blog posts:

 Contact a blogger who writes blogs that match and align well with the products or crafts you make and offer them to write a guest post, accompanied by photos, that explains how you make them.